aksenov-fx/markdown_chat/Chats/Problems.md

  2. Possible reason 2
  etc...

- Each reason and solution should be consice and (prefferably) consist of one sentence.
+ Each reason and solution should be concise.
  If a user chooses option 1 by responding with "1" for instance, please elaborate on reason and solution 1.
  If a user asks a question, please respond in a usual informative manner.
 ```